 5. Pamper yourself in a spa

 Resolve to indulge in some pampering beauty or wellbeing treatments to keep yourself feeling and looking well during the cooler months.
-Luxurious hotel spas open during winter include the Beauty Lounge Son Net, Ca Sa Galesa Wellness Spacio, and the Nixe Herbal Spa.
-In Palma de Mallorca, Pink Flamingo Urban Spa & Boutique’s treatments include the Australian Lycon Precision Waxing.
+Luxurious hotel spas open during winter include the Beauty Lounge Son Net, Ca Sa Galesa Wellness Spacio, Lindner Golf & Wellness Resort’s Bahari Beauty & Spa, Nixe Herbal Spa, Park Hyatt Mallorca, Steigenberger Golf & Spa Resort, Castillo Hotel Son Vida, and Arabella Sheraton Mallorca.
+In Palma, Sant Francesc Hotel Singular doesn’t have a spa, but does offer wellbeing and beauty treatments, using Anne Semonin products.

 6. Go bargain-hunting at the market